Asian shares fall after Fed rate hike, tracking Wall St lead

 WALL STREET ON WEDNESDAY: The Standard & Poor's 500 index edged 0.1 percent lower, to 2,437.92.
 The Dow Jones industrial average rose 0.2 percent, to a record 21,374.56.
 Home Depot and Goldman Sachs contributed most of the blue-chip index's gain.
 After a late tumble in technology stocks, the Nasdaq composite lost 0.4 percent, to 6,194.89.

 ENERGY: Oil futures plunged overnight after the U.S. government said oil supplies shrank only slightly last week while gasoline stockpiles grew.
-Benchmark U.S. crude fell another 5 cents to $44.68 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude fell another 2 cents to $44.71 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell $1.73, or 3.7 percent, to settle at $44.73 a barrel in New York.
-Brent crude, used to price international oils, edged 1 cent higher to $47.01 a barrel.
+Brent crude, used to price international oils, rebounded, gaining 6 cents higher to $47.06 a barrel.
 It had shed $1.72, or 3.5 percent, to close at $47 a barrel in London.

 Comments